Visiting Fellowships 2025: frequently asked questions

 What qualification is required for the Fellow?

-We require the Fellow to hold a PhD or equivalent experience at the point of application.
-Equivalent experience will look different in different contexts and will be assessed on a case-by-case basis.
-However, broadly we would expect a track record of producing research that is of doctoral standard.
+Equivalent experience will vary in different contexts and will be assessed on a case-by-case basis.
+However, broadly we would expect a track record of producing research that is of post-doctoral standard.

 What provision is allowed for parental leave and long-term sickness?